NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Server Finalization Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After all datapoints have been simulated, this script calls a method for calculating the incremental cost and savings for upgrades.
-You can specify the ``[reference,upgrade]`` pair(s) by updating the **Script Arguments** section.
+You can specify the ``"reference", "upgrade"`` (each enclosed in double quotation marks and separated by a comma) pair(s) by updating the **Script Arguments** section (see image above).

     ``upgrade`` indicates the upgrade scenario for calculating savings, and should exactly match the "Upgrade Name" string for one of the upgrade measures (see :ref:`tutorial-apply-upgrade`).